TheAlgorithms/Algorithms-Explanation/en/Basic Math/Finding_number_of_Digits_in_a_Number.md

     4. Repeat the above steps until the number is reduced to zero.

-**Dry-run of above algorithm:** Consider an example, N = 58964.
-Initialize a variable **digitsCount** to zero which will store the count of digits.
-Keep incrementing digitsCount until N is not zero, and reduce it by dividing by 10 at each step.
+**Dry-run of above algorithm:**
+Consider an example, `N = 58964`.
+Initialize a variable `digitsCount` set to zero which will store the count of digits.
+Keep incrementing the `digitsCount` variable until `N` is not zero, and reduce it by dividing by 10 at each step.
 ```
 **Iteration 1:** N **not equals** to 0
 Increment digitsCount, digitsCount = digitsCount + 1.